kildre/talkback-api/README.md

 pip install -e ".[dev]"
 ```

-4. To override default environment variables, add a file called `.env` to the `comet-api` directory and update as needed (optional):
+4. To override default environment variables, add a file called `.env` to the `chitchat-api` directory and update as needed (optional):

 ```
 API_PREFIX=[SOME_ROUTE] # Ex: '/api'